-While much of our community is at home, Evergreen Treatment Services is providing essential services on the front lines, serving thousands of our region’s most vulnerable people every day.
+While much of our community is sheltering at home, Evergreen Treatment Services is on the front lines, serving thousands of our region’s most vulnerable people every day.

 Thanks to our amazing team, the people we serve are not being left to weather this storm on their own.
 We will continue to show up for them long after we get to the other side of this crisis.
 Together, we will get through this.

 On behalf of our patients, clients, and staff, thank you.